synacktiv/bip/doc/hexrays/astnodes.rst

 improvement only on the Bip implementation of the visitors.

-The Bip implementation of the visitor use a Deep-First Search (DFS) algorithm with preorder-traversal (the current node is visited before the childs), when a statement is visited all the childs expression will be visited before the childs statements.
+The Bip implementation of the visitor use a Deep-First Search (DFS) algorithm with preorder-traversal (the current node is visited before the children), when a statement is visited all the children expression will be visited before the children statements.
 The functions actually implementing this visitor are documented in :ref:`doc-hexrays-cnode-visitor-api`.
 The main methods allowing to use this visitor are :meth:`~bip.hexrays.HxCFunc.visit_cnode` and :meth:`~bip.hexrays.HxCFunc.visit_cnode_filterlist`.